International Dennis Gabor Award

 The International Dennis Gabor Award was established by the NOVOFER Foundation of the Hungarian Academy of Sciences to recognize scientific achievements with practical applications.
-It was named after Nobel Prize laureate Dennis Gabor.
-The award acknowledged individuals whose work demonstrated significant impact in applied science and innovation.
+The award is named after Nobel Prize laureate Dennis Gabor.

+The award is presented to Hungarian and international researchers working in applied science and technology.
+It was first awarded in 1993 and has been conferred periodically, depending on the selection process and availability of candidates.

-Each award included a 160 cm-diameter pure silver medal with a hologram of Dennis Gabor’s portrait, a charter of honor, and a monetary prize.
-It was typically granted to both Hungarian and non-Hungarian researcher.
-It was awarded approximately every three years, depending on the selection process and candidate pool.
-The award aimed to identify researchers with a similar successful career path as Dennis Gabor.
-Due to the award's prestige and the broad research area covered, selection of the awardee was highly competitive, particularly among non-Hungarian candidates.
-The award ceremony took place at the Hungarian Parliament.
-It was awarded from 1993 until 2010.
+Each award includes a pure silver medal featuring a hologram portrait of Dennis Gabor, a charter of honor, and a monetary prize.
+Award ceremonies have been held at the Hungarian Parliament.

-After 2010, the NOVOFER organization continued to recognize achievements through similar themed honors such as the “Dennis Gabor in Memoriam Award” and the “Dennis Gabor Lifetime Achievement Award”.
+After 2010, the NOVOFER Foundation continued to present awards associated with Dennis Gabor’s legacy, including the Dennis Gabor in Memoriam Award and the Dennis Gabor Lifetime Achievement Award.

-The Dennis Gabor Award presented annually by SPIE (the International Society for Optics and Photonics) honors contribution in diffractive wavefront technologies, including advancements in holography and metrology.
+The Dennis Gabor Award presented annually by SPIE (the International Society for Optics and Photonics) is a separate and unrelated award.
+It recognizes contributions to diffractive wavefront technologies, including holography and optical metrology.